English Bay on the longest day

 He is a sweet talker.
 I don’t mind.

-But then, as all relationships do I suppose, a perturbation arose when I turned to page 4; a lack of understanding if you will, a gap.
-What was that? – An equation.
+But then, as all relationships do I suppose, a perturbation arose.
+It happened when I turned to page 4; a lack of understanding if you will, a gap.

 I read the passage once more, and again.
 Yes, phew, got through that hurdle.
 And we are back on track.